 - smooth transition between near and far

 - wider viewing areas at all distances

 - distortion free vision

 More than ever, it’s important to remember that not all progressive lenses are created equal.
 While many optometry offices still sell the older traditionally surfaced progressive lenses because they are much less expensive, we only recommend using digital progressive lenses in order to produce the best quality vision today’s technology can provide.
-You will pay more for these advancements but you will also experience a superior visual experience than is provided buy the older lens technology.
+You will pay more for these advancements but you will also experience a superior visual experience then is provided by the older lens technology.

 Bifocal Lenses offer the wearer correction for two viewing areas; far and near.
 The near prescription is contained in a visibly lined segment located at the bottom half of the lens.